Jalle19/eda-modbus-bridge/docs/MQTT.md

 ```
 eda/mode/+/set
 eda/settings/+/set
+eda/alarm/acknowledge
 ```

 * `eda/mode/` topics take the boolean values (`ON` or `OFF`)
 * `eda/settings/` topics take integer or boolean values
+* publishing to `eda/alarm/acknowledge` acknowledges the most recent active alarm, if any